Marianne Wilkinson: Career

-Wilkinson served as a mayor for seven years and regional councillor for nine years as Reeve and Mayor, from 1976-1985, and returned for a further term as a councillor in Kanata from 1991 to 1994.
+Wilkinson served as a mayor for seven years and regional councillor for nine years as Reeve and Mayor, from 1976 to 1985, and returned for a further term as a councillor in Kanata from 1991 to 1994.
 In 1994 she ran to represent Kanata at the Regional Municipality of Ottawa Carleton, but lost to Alex Munter.
 After Kanata was amalgamated with Ottawa in 2001, Wilkinson was elected to Ottawa City Council in the 2006 election.
 She was re-elected as councillor of Ward 4, Kanata North, in the 2010 and 2014 Ottawa municipal election.

-Wilkinson announced on March 6, 2018 that she would not run for re-election. but return to community service.
-She is working to create a health hub in Kanata to provide needed medical services; as a consultant to provide advise to municipal audit committees and as Warden for St. John's Anglican church.
+Wilkinson announced on March 6, 2018, that she would not run for re-election. but return to community service.
+She is working to create a health hub in Kanata to provide needed medical services; as a consultant to provide advice to municipal audit committees and as Warden for St. John's Anglican church.
 She continues to support many community groups as well.

 In 2021, Wilkinson applied for her old position as city councillor for Kanata North, after city council decided to appoint a councillor rather than hold a by-election after the seat was vacated by her successor, Jenna Sudds.
 In a city council vote, Wilkinson lost to Cathy Curry, 12–8.

 Wilkinson used to be a Progressive Conservative, and served on the PC Party's Provincial Executive.
 She left the party in 2003.
 She then ran in the 2003 provincial election as a Liberal and finished second against Norm Sterling with 23,466 votes (38.79%).

 As a lifetime volunteer she helped in creating the Kanata Food Cupboard, the Western Ottawa Community Resource Centre, the Kanata Choral Association among others.
 She served on executives of the Council of Women at the local, provincial and national levels; on the Canadian Federation of University Women executive in Kanata and nationally; and supported many other local organizations.
 During her years on municipal councils she served on the executive of the Association of Municipalities in Ontario becoming president in 1985 and on the Board of the Federation of Canadian Municipalities.
 When not in elected office she worked for Parks Canada, as a Realtor and for non profit organizations.
 Wilkinson is a long-time resident of Kanata and a veteran public servant in the former city.